BootstrapCMS/Contact/README.md

 ##### Email Layout

-This option (`'layout'`) defines the layout to extend when building views.
+This option (`'layout'`) defines the layout to extend when building email views.
 The default value for this setting is `'layouts.default'`.

 ##### Additional Configuration